The Teaching Project

 We encourage any faculty (or departments) who want to explore best practice in their teaching and learning to take advantage.
 Various aspects of effective teaching are covered, including first-generation learners, writing clear (transparent) assignments, best grading practice and the student-centered syllabus.
 Join us for as many sessions as you can.

-Faculty can earn the Teaching Project Certificate by completing at least 10 hours of programming including: 3 required core workshops (see below; Moodle/technology workshops are excluded) and any of the four designated electives.
+Faculty can earn the Teaching Project Certificate by completing at least 10 hours of programming including: 3 required core workshops (see below; Canvas/technology workshops are excluded) and any of the four designated electives.
 A portion of the electives may be substituted with completion of our 2-Day Active Learning Workshop (up to 4 hours may count toward the certificate) OR Mindful Teaching & Learning workshop (4 hours).

 Required Core Workshops

 - Teaching First-Generation Learners (1.5 hrs)

 - Teaching the Large Classroom (3 hrs)